tilburgsciencehub/website/content/blog/last_semester.md

 Causal inference has been the most important subject of our exploration.
 We have put together a comprehensive set of tools to guide you through this complex but captivating subject:

-- [Intro to IV Estimation](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/iv/): We start with a thorough introduction to IV (Instrumental Variable) estimation, which is a fundamental concept in the field of causal inference.
+- [Introduction to Instrumental Variables Estimation](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/iv/): We start with a thorough introduction to IV (Instrumental Variable) estimation, which is a fundamental concept in the field of causal inference.

-- [Doing Calculations with Regression Coefficients Using deltaMethod](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/deltamethod/): We learn you how to handle regression coefficients with precision through the deltaMethod.
+- [Doing Calculations with Regression Coefficients Using deltaMethod](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/deltamethod/): We show you how to handle regression coefficients with precision through the deltaMethod.

-- [https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/impact-evaluation/](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/impact-evaluation/): We take a closer look at impact evaluation through regressions, uncovering how interventions and policies can be rigorously analyzed to make informed decisions.
+- [Impact evaluation](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/impact-evaluation/): We take a closer look at impact evaluation through regressions, uncovering how interventions and policies can be rigorously analyzed to make informed decisions.

-- [https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/synth-control/](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/synth-control/): Discover the power of the Synthetic Control Method, which is an invaluable tool for causal inference in diverse research scenarios.
+- [Synthetic Controls](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/synth-control/): Discover the power of the Synthetic Control Method, which is an invaluable tool for causal inference in diverse research scenarios.

-- [Fixed-Effects Estimation in R with the fixest Package](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/): Lastly, we dive into fixed-effects estimation using the fixest package in R, which is particularly useful for panel data analyses.
+- [Fixed-Effects Estimation in R with the fixest Package](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/): Lastly, we dive into fixed-effects estimation using the `fixest`` package in R, which is particularly useful for panel data analyses (and, super super fast!).

 ### **Virtual Machines**

 Besides our focus on causal inference, we've also explored virtual machines (VMs).
-We created some building blocks related to virtual machines to help you set them up and run environments in the cloud with Docker.
+Think of them like a supercomputer that you can rent on-demand.
+We've created some building blocks related to virtual machines to help you set them up and run environments in the cloud.

 - [Configure a VM with GPUs in Google Cloud](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/config-vm-gcp/): Learn how to use the computing power of GPUs on Google Cloud by setting up a customized VM to meet your research requirements.